pficardoso/MAAP/README.md

-# MAAP - Module for Audio Acqusition and Processing
+# MAAP - Module for Audio Acquisition and Processing